beckym223/manual_work/E6_long_edited.md

 first half of the postwar period, and the results are, if anything, even more one-sided.
 The moral of the story is pretty clear.
 First,
-2For the purpose of the test, coefficients were scaled down by one-third to allow for certain major biases in measured government expenditure for present purposes (mainly the treatment of military procurement on a delivery rather than work progress basis, and the inclusion of direct military expenditure abroad).

 ### ---Economics-1977-0-13.txt---